Dangers Posed by Overloaded Trucks

 To receive compensation after a collision, you must show that the trucking company or driver did not exercise reasonable care when loading the vehicle.
 In short, you must show that the cargo was not secured properly or that there was too much cargo.

 Trucking companies are not anxious to let an injured victim inspect the truck to find out whether it was too heavy.
-However, your attorney might be able to obtain a bill of lading records to show the amount of cargo the truck was carrying.
+However, your attorneys might be able to obtain a bill of lading records to show the amount of cargo the truck was carrying.
 We can also look for evidence that the trucking company has a policy of overloading their trucks to save money.

 Speak to a Truck Accident Lawyer in Toledo